allenlcp/Udemy_Design_Patterns/Notes.md

 * if we created a single interface then all clients will have to unnecessarily implement all other clients' methods just to make their interface compile
 > this is referred to as a "fat" interface
-> makes the overall design rigid due to the ernomous effort required to manage changes across all clients when making a change to a method pertaining to only one client
+> makes the overall design rigid due to the enormous effort required to manage changes across all clients when making a change to a method pertaining to only one client

 * it avoids the design drawbacks associated with a fat interface by refactoring each fat interface into multiple segregated interfaces
 > each segregate interface is a lean interface as it only contains methods which are required for a specific client